Breast Cancer Care

 The courses include talks from psychologists and dieticians, providing expert guidance, and includes discussions around adjusting and adapting after a breast cancer diagnosis, managing the on-going side effects of treatment and breast awareness after surgery.
 It is invaluable in helping people affected by cancer approach life after treatment with more confidence.

-Rona Grierson, Community Fundraising Manager with Breast Cancer Care commented, “It’s vital that Breast Cancer Care’s services remain free; they’re a lifeline to people diagnosed with breast cancer.
+Rona Grierson, who was Community Fundraising Manager with Breast Cancer Now at the time of the partnership commented, “It’s vital that Breast Cancer Care’s services remain free; they’re a lifeline to people diagnosed with breast cancer.
 With support from fabulous fundraisers like the Rangers Charity Foundation we can be there for more people whenever they need us.”

 Whatever the worry, the Helpline is a confidential way to find information about breast cancer and the support on offer.
 Breast Cancer Care welcomes calls not just from those who have had a breast cancer diagnosis but also their family and friends, who may also need support.